 Therefore the sprains occur mostly around the joints.
-Ankle and knee are commonest joints where the sprain is reported to occur.

-Degrees of sprain
+Degrees of Sprain

 Degrees of sprain varies from minor stretching to complete tear depending upon the degree of insult.